DeepSec-prover/deepsec/README.md

-**_NOTE:_** *All installation and usage information below can be found in the official [DeepSec website](https://deepsec-prover.github.io) with more details, a tutorial for the tool, and references to academic publications.*
+**_IMPORTANT NOTE:_** *All installation and usage information below can be found in the official [DeepSec website](https://deepsec-prover.github.io) with more details, a tutorial for the tool, and references to academic publications.*

 # DeepSec: Deciding Equivalence Properties in Security Protocols